 If someone shares obscene photos makes sexual comments, please report it.
 Touching and grabbing without your consent is sexual harassment and must not be taken lightly.

 Abusing power is a typical scenario in most workplaces.
 There will always be someone dimming your light and bossing you just because they have authority over you.

-If you feel someone is making you do irrational things which were not in your job description, do not do it.
-First tell them politely, but if that does not help, report that kind of behavior.
+If you feel someone is making you do irrational things that were not in your job description, do not do it.
+First, tell them politely, but if that does not help, report that kind of behavior.